We manage Towson's internal accounting system and provide guidance to departments

 award transaction summary, and submits the request to University Accounting.

-categories allow expendable budgets to be established at varying levels of detail
+numbers and account categories allow expendable budgets to be established at varying

-that are used to control expenditures and disbursements, track encumbrances charged
+levels of detail that are used to control expenditures and disbursements, track encumbrances

 Once the new grant number has been created and the approved budget appropriations

 are entered, all parties including the department chair, OSPR, Finanical Steward,

 Cost Center Manager, and the person in charge (Principal Investigator) of the grant

 are notified via e-mail.
 Funds expended from the grant follow the same TU workflows

 and university-state approval procedures used by any other department.